Overview

 What we'll cover in this section:

-1. Home Page Template: Single column layout for our home page
+1. Home Page Layout: Single column layout for our home page

-2. Blog Page Template: Two column layout for our blog posts
+2. Blog Page Layout: Two column layout for our blog posts

 3. Blog Posts: A couple sample pages of content written in markdown